 "d.
-At the request of the Tax Appeals Commission,

-the taxpayer advocate shall review a final order issued by the by due diligence could not have been discovered in time to file an application for rehearing pursuant to Section
+At the request of the Tax Appeals Commission, the taxpayer advocate shall review a final order issued by the Tax Appeals Commission that was not appealed pursuant to Section 40-2B-13, if there is newly discovered evidence which by due diligence could not have been discovered in time to file an application for rehearing pursuant to Section 40-2B-9(i), and may grant such relief as the taxpayer advocate deems appropriate.